 “A lot of supplements can make claims about health benefits as long as there is a disclaimer,” said Yale research scholar Gregg Gonsalves.
 “So Amazon is just making a buck off of a system that doesn’t rigorously regulate these products.”

-If you or a loved one has been injured by a dangerous drug or product, contact a Boulder Dangerous Product Injury Lawyer at the Cederberg Law Firm to get real justice and the financial recovery you may be entitled to.
+If you or a loved one has been injured by a dangerous drug or product, contact a Boulder Dangerous Product Injury Lawyer at the Cederberg Law to get real justice and the financial recovery you may be entitled to.

-For more than 35 years, our highly trusted legal professionals have been securing beneficial results and compensation for personal injury clients who have suffered needlessly from negligence.
+Since 2011, our highly trusted legal professionals have been securing beneficial results and compensation for personal injury clients who have suffered needlessly from negligence.

 Call today to set up a free, initial consult to hear about legal options at 303-499-0449 or email our firm using the form at the side of the screen.